heliocorreia/heliocorreia.com/src/structure/index.md

 ## Disclaimer.

-I am not an English native speaker.
-Please, let me known whether you spot any grammar improvements.

 The site is created with the best flavors of web standards, and uses GitHub Pages for publishing.
 The source code is available as a GitHub [repository](https://github.com/heliocorreia/heliocorreia.com).
 Its content and opinions are my own and do not represent my employer’s view in any way.